DavyHosh/simple_weather_application/README.md

 ##Weather App Project

-This project guides you through building a weather application that fetches weather data from the OpenWeatherMap API and displays it on a user-friendly interface.
+This project involves a weather application that fetches weather data from the OpenWeatherMap API and displays it on a user-friendly interface.
 You'll gain hands-on experience with HTML, CSS, and JavaScript, while incorporating an external API to enhance your web development skills.

 ##Objectives